Kiljan/ansK8/README.md

 Configure startup for K8

-To use this, you must first implement the terraform configuration from https://github.com/Kiljan/terra.git/ and https://github.com/Kiljan/ans.git
+To use this, you must first implement the terraform configuration from [Lab One Terraform](https://github.com/Kiljan/Lab-One-Terraform.git) and [Lab-Two-Ansible](https://github.com/Kiljan/Lab-Two-Ansible.git)

 Then use that repository, create a new Jenkins pipeline and run it.
 I use the localhost agent for this purpose (MAIN_ansibleK8).